 3. Fat Tire Bike Company Tour

 There are so many cool things to do in Paris and I highly recommend you take a “Fat Tire Bike Company” bicycle tour through Paris at night.
-Your tour is very safe and the evening is topped off with a cruise on a Bateaux Mouche drinking wine!
-Great way to see the city and get a little exercise.
+Your tour lasts 4-5 hours where you’ll see sites like the Eiffel Tower, Notre Dame and the Louvre Museum (outside).
+Imagine riding through the courtyard at the Louvre or down Boulevard Saint-Germain.
+Some commentary is provided, but seeing Paris at night is what makes this so unique.
+Fine for children too.
+It is very safe and the evening is topped off with a cruise on a Bateaux Mouche drinking wine!
+This unique Paris experience is THE way to see the city and get a little exercise.

 4. Renting a “Velib” (bicycle) in Paris